Attorneys general from 16 states have asked the FCC to withdraw its broadband privacy proposal.

 The AGs said that the FCC was forcing them to navigate a patchwork of regs and artificial distinctions in trying to figure out what rules apply in a particular circumstance.

-They told the FCC that they think privacy interests are best serviced by existing legal authorities in each state rather than "new prescriptive regulatory approaches."
+They told the FCC that they think privacy interests are best service by existing legal authorities in each state rather than "new prescriptive regulatory approaches."

 "We have received the letter and are reviewing it," said an FCC spokesperson.